Breaking Down the Dimensions of Self-Care

 “Sleep, diet, exercise, mental health, and your social life are all essential,” Dr. Johnson notes, adding that sustainable baby steps matter more than big gestures done every once in a while.
-If food speaks to your soul, it might come naturally to begin thinking of food as your medicine.
-“Viewing food as medicine helps us to form a deeper and more honorable relationship with the food we consume, and it can change how we take in and absorb nutrients — simply by shifting our mindset as we digest them.
-It gives you a sense of empowerment over your overall wellbeing, knowing that what you eat truly is the cornerstone of your health.
+If food speaks to your soul, it might come naturally to think of food as your medicine.
+“Viewing food as medicine helps us to form a deeper and more honest relationship with the food we consume, and it can change how we take in and absorb nutrients — simply by shifting our mindset as we digest them.
+It gives you a sense of empowerment over your overall wellbeing, knowing that what you eat is the cornerstone of your health.
 To us, that is power,” says Lisa Odenweller, the founder of Kroma.

 If you have the resources, you can also look into a program like Kroma that goes beyond simple meal planning.
 “Kroma’s brand mission is simple: provide effortless, nutrient-dense meals with best-in-class ingredients that help you look and feel your best,” Odenweller begins.
 But they also take it further, noting, “[We also seek] to empower you with the toolkit and best practices to create healthy, long-term habits.”
 Using nutrition as the starting point, they collaborated with nutritionists, herbalists, chefs, and wellness experts to ensure that what you’re putting in it is working for you and not against you.
-They also make it easier to set aside time for the other areas of your life when healthy meal-planning is a challenge.
+They also make it easier to set aside time for the other areas of your life when healthy meal-planning is challenging.
 “We designed the Kroma menu to easily fit into your daily life by removing the guesswork and creating solutions for you to achieve your best health so you can focus on what matters and reap the benefits of better living,” Odenweller adds.
 This is just one way to nourish your body and start the new habit of making far-reaching self-care practices a priority in your life, beginning with one dimension of self-care: nutrition.